-Yin Ji Chang Fen is open daily from 10 a.m. to 9 p.m. at 1861 Saint-Catherine Street West.
+Yin Ji Chang Fen is open daily from 10 a.m. to 9 p.m. at 1861 Sainte-Catherine Street West.

 VILLE ST-LAURENT — Chef Danny Smiles’ COVID-era meal kit company Mise En Place has ceased operations.
 The prominent Montreal chef, formerly of Le Bremner, took to Instagram on Wednesday to make the announcement, saying, “Unfortunately, despite our best efforts, things don’t always go as planned, and that’s what happened here.”
 Certain factors “made it impossible to continue,” Smiles wrote, but did not specify what these were.
 The project had been churning out meals and grocery items out of an industrial kitchen in Ville St-Laurent since March 2020, soon after the province’s first lockdown went into effect.
 Lucky for us, he hints at something new in the pipeline.

 CITY-WIDE — Montrealers are more eager than any other faction of Canadians for a comeback of indoor dining, according to a survey conducted by Léger-Association for Canadian Studies.
 Sixty-nine percent of Montrealers questioned said dining out was the activity they most looked forward to returning to after getting vaccinated, compared to 50 percent of Torontonians, in second place.
-Interestingly, in Montreal, the figure splinters along linguistic lines: Eighty percent of francophones in the city crave eating out more than any other activity, compared to only 50 percent of non-francophones.
+Interestingly, the figure splinters along linguistic lines in Montreal: Eighty percent of francophones in the city crave eating out more than any other activity, compared to only 50 percent of non-francophones.

 CANADA-WIDE — The Top Chef Canada culinary competition is back for an anticipated ninth season, this time boasting one contestant from Montreal: expert pasta slinger Aicia Colacci, the former chef de cuisine at Stefano Faita and Michele Forgione’s Impasto.
-Though chef Jae-Anthony Dougan is officially listed as an Ottawa-representing contestant, likely owing to the fact that up until recently he ran Caribbean restaurant Tingz in the capital, he, too, is a Montreal native, well known as the founder of Seasoned Dreams.
+Though chef Jae-Anthony Dougan is officially listed as an Ottawa-representing contestant, likely because up until recently, he ran Caribbean restaurant Tingz in the capital, he, too, is a Montreal native, well known as the founder of Seasoned Dreams.
 With last year’s title and prize going to another Montrealer, Francis Blais, now of Menu Extra, here’s hoping it’s two for two.
 The season premiere airs on Food Network Canada on April 19.

-SAINT-LEONARD — In perhaps one of the least expected tie-ups to come of the pandemic, illustrious Montreal sushi chef Antonio Park has crafted a sub packed with steak, kimchi, and Swiss cheese for 50-year-old East End Italian café Milano.
-It’s part of a new takeout initiative by food distributor Sysco, which will see more of these collaborations in the weeks to come.
+SAINT-LEONARD — In perhaps one of the least expected tie-ups of the pandemic, illustrious Montreal sushi chef Antonio Park has crafted a sub packed with steak, kimchi, and Swiss cheese for 50-year-old East End Italian café Milano.
+It’s part of a new takeout initiative by food distributor Sysco, which will see more collaborations in the coming weeks.

 The AP sandwich is available for a limited time at Café Milano, 5188 Jarry East.

-Aperitivo is open daily at 1701 Atateken, as of 9:30 a.m. until 8 p.m. on Thursdays and Fridays, and 7 p.m. for the rest of the week.
+Aperitivo is open daily at 1701 Atateken from 9:30 a.m.
+It closes at 8 p.m. on Thursdays and Fridays and at 7 p.m. the rest of the week.

-PLATEAU — A new Pakistani restaurant has landed on Rachel, corner Henri-Julien, racking up 29 reviews on Google — every single one of the five-star.
+PLATEAU — A new Pakistani restaurant has landed on Rachel, corner Henri-Julien, racking up 29 reviews on Google — all five stars.
 Amber’s menu features a wide-ranging selection of curries, biryani, and meats, including tikka-style and kebabs.